feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "move": ["Deepthroat"],
   "theText":[
     "Displays when the player cums.",
-    "The "move": key can optionally be given a specific skill to check for."
-    "It can also take stances, or be left blank to generally trigger."
-    "This trigger is only meant to call a combat event for technical reasons."
-    "This can be done via providing it with exclusively the following string...", "|f|CallCombatEventAndScene|/|EventNameHere|/|SceneNameHere|n||c|",
+    "The "move": key can optionally be given a specific skill to check for.", "It can also take stances, or be left blank to generally trigger.", "This trigger is only meant to call a combat event for technical reasons.", "This can be done via providing it with exclusively the following string...", "|f|CallCombatEventAndScene|/|EventNameHere|/|SceneNameHere|n||c|",
     "From there, you can have the scene you pointed it to use SwapLineIf to pick a random string.",